khval/kittyTurbo.library/turboPlus_commands.md

 	Amos Kittens:

-		Amos Kittens does not use a linked list, but it has to search etch entry to find the correct block, when do a lookup.
+		Amos Kittens does not use a linked list, but it has to search etch entry to find the correct block, when it does a lookup.

 	This command allocates a array[0..n],

-	insted of lookup the block in the buffer, checking etch entry.
+	insted of lookup the block in the list checking etch entry.

-	The buffer short cuts it, because the index becomes the same as the ID.
+	The array[] buffer short cuts the list, because the index becomes the same as the ID.

 Static Block Erase

-	Erases the fast lookup table
+	Erases the fast lookup table from memory.

 Build Static Block

 	Fill in the static array.
+	Etch entry in the array points directly to block with same id as index value.

 	array[0...n]=blocks.find(0...n)

 F Put Static Block [n],[x],[y]

-	Draw a block from the buffer.
+	Draw a block from the static array.

 Scene Load s$,[n]